 - Le P’tit Troquet, 28 rue de l’Exposition.
 Quaint, charming, traditional and very authentic little bistrot.
 Nice back room for larger groups.

-- Café Constant.
+Café Constant.
 139, rue Saint-Dominique, You guessed it.
 Christian Constant’s affordably priced bistrot.
+We think the name should be changed to "Constantly Yummy."
 Tables are crammed together upstairs but the food is simple and delish.
 We’ve never ever had a bad meal here.
 It’s worth the wait and crowds!
 No reservations.

 - The best “ladies lunch” restaurant: Les Deux Abeilles, run by a mother daughter team, at 189, rue de l’Université , close to the Eiffel Tower.
 01-45-55-64-04.
 It’s a comfortable and quaint little place that is a cross between an English tea shop and visiting your long lost Parisian aunt, who just happened to be a fabulous cook and exquisite pastry chef.
-A real kiss kiss Parisian ladies’ scene.
+A real kiss kiss Parisian ladies’ scene … but don't go there for dinner.

 - And for absolutely delicious Italian food: Il Geramondo, on the corner of rue de Grenelle and avenue Bosquet.
 We like it for takeout, but there is a quaint little quiet restaurant downstairs, if you want something intimate with not a lot of atmosphere.
 The food is king here.
 But watch out, the tab for takeout adds up fast (well worth it, though).